 - Any conventional pattern (dry, wet, nymph, streamer, etc.) may be used.

-- Flies must be tied on a single hook, any articulated flies with two (2) hooks are allowed but both hooks count against the three (3) hook maximum per rig limit.
+- Flies must be tied on a single hook.
+Articulated flies with two (2) hooks are allowed but both hooks count against the three (3) hook maximum per rig limit.

 - The guide must approve the contestant’s fly selections before 8:00am.
-The guide’s judgment regarding the legality of the fly are considered final.
+The guide’s judgment regarding the legality of the fly, and barbless nature, are considered final.

 - Each fisherman must show proof of a valid Wyoming Fishing License before taking part in the tournament.